 As solution-focused local elected officials, mayors and county executives have a unique role in this country.
 Mayors’ focus on engaging citizens and meeting local needs matches CNCS’s mission to improve lives, strengthen communities, and foster civic engagement.
 CNCS’s priority on expanding economic opportunity to create sustainable and resilient communities directly aligns with the goals of mayors.
 A coordinated day of recognition presents a unique opportunity to spotlight the key role that national service plays in solving local problems and challenges.
 Participating in the day will highlight the impact of citizen service, show support for nonprofit and national service groups, and inspire more residents to serve in their communities.

 What Happened Last Year?

-Altogether, 832 mayors in all 50 states and the District of Columbia, Guam, and Puerto Rico officially recognized the work that AmeriCorps members and Senior Corps volunteers are doing to make cities better and stronger.
-Together, these mayors represent nearly 100 million citizens, or nearly one-third of all Americans.
-You can read an initial catalogue of press and media coverage here.
+On April 1, 2014, the second-annual Mayors Day of Recognition for National Service united mayors across the country to spotlight the impact of national service and honor those who serve.
+Altogether, 1,760 mayors in all 50 states and the District of Columbia, Guam, and Puerto Rico officially recognized the work that AmeriCorps members and Senior Corps volunteers are doing to make cities better and stronger.
+Together, these mayors represent more than 110 million citizens, or one-third of all Americans.

 - Each year, CNCS produces National Service Profiles that list all national service resources in every state.
 CNCS will also produce profiles for cities in preparation for the Mayors Day of Recognition for National Service.